 This is largely due to defining the concept of the customer itself.
-In business-to-business, it is often difficult to ascertain who the customer really is, and therefore, the true customer is often filtered with labels like “value-chain participant,” “stakeholders,” and other names.
+In B2B, it is often difficult to ascertain who the customer really is.
+The true customer is often filtered with labels like “value-chain participant,” “stakeholders,” or other names.
 According to Value Chain Struggles by Jeff Neilson and Bill Pritchard:

 “Within the field of value chain scholarship, researchers have confronted questions in various ways.
 Common to all, however, is an overarching appreciation of the importance of qualitative research to elicit the nuance of circumstance for individual firms, communities and other stakeholders.”

 In the Kellogg Executive Education programs, a course entitled “Distribution Channel Management: Bridging the Sales and Marketing Divide” tells prospective students that managers frequently complain about a lack of communication between their marketing and sales executives, often caused by a poorly designed or implemented distribution channel strategy.
 “A well-designed distribution channel strategy takes into account both the salespeople’s activities with channel partners and the marketing managers’ efforts to better reach and serve end-users.”
 This$6,000 course addresses needs of companies who sell through wholesalers and retailers, business-to-business firms working through independent distributors and sales representative firms, or retailers seeking to improve efficiency in an increasingly competitive marketplace.

 But, do you really need to spend $6K to address your needs?
 Just talk to your customers — not as you, but as your customer’s customer!
 You will be surprised what you will learn!

 Our specialized list assets give unduplicated knowledge to help bridge the gap between what manufacturers believe the market should believe, and what the market really believes.
 For more information on recent projects, contact Jim Nowakowski at 847-358-4848.
 Let’s talk!
 The way you want to be talked to!